DroidsOnRoids/android-style-guide/README.md

 ## Code style

-Not all platform and language features will be covered in this repository.
+There is no strict code style that you have to follow.
 Instead, please refer to some good existing ones:

 * [Google Java style guide](https://google.github.io/styleguide/javaguide.html)